 Platforms, Fees & Trading Conditions

-The majority our data points are measured with a binary score combined with an opinion score with variable weights, here are 2 examples:
+The majority our data points are measured through a binary score combined with an opinion score using variable weights, here are 2 examples:

 Trading orders example